Nazanne/OceanDB/README.md

    ```

 ## OceanDB Initialization Instructions

-The OceanDB package provides a CLI for
+The OceanDB package provides a CLI for initializing the database and ingesting data.
 1. **Initializing the Database**
    ```bash
    oceandb init // Creates the database tables